willconant/msglite/README.markdown

 Clients may send the following commands to the msglite server:

--   Message Commands
+#### Message Commands

 `> bodyLength timeoutSeconds toAddress [replyAddress]`

 If bodyLength is greater than 0, the command is followed by bodyLength bytes followed by `"\r\n"`.

 The msglite server won't send any response to a message command.

--   Ready Commands
+#### Ready Commands

 `< timeoutSeconds onAddress1 [onAddress2..onAddress8]`

 Clients may specify up to 8 addresses to receive messages on.

 If a message is already queued on any of the specified addresses, the server will immediately respond with a message command corresponding to that message.
 The server will only send one message per ready command, even if there is more than one message available on the specified addresses.
 Once a message has been sent, the client is no longer considered ready and must send another ready command to receive further messages.

 If no messages are ready on any of the specified addresses, the client's readiness will be queued.
 When a message becomes available on any of the specified addresses, the server will send a message command.

 If no messages become available within the specified number of timeout seconds, the server will send a timeout command.
 Once a timeout command has been sent, the client is no longer considered ready and must send another ready command to receive further messages.

 If two or more clients indicate readiness on the same address at the same time, they will receive messages in the order they became ready.

--   Query Commands
+#### Query Commands

 `? bodyLength timeoutSeconds toAddress`

 If bodyLength is greater than 0, the command is followed by bodyLength bytes followed by `"\r\n"`.

 Query commands act as a combination of a message and a ready command.

 Msglite will send your message to the indicated address appending a single-use reply address the recipient can use to respond to the query.

 If a response becomes available before the indicated number of timeout seconds, msglite will send a message command with that response.

 If no response becomes available within the indicated time, msglite will send a timeout command.

--   Quit Commands
+#### Quit Commands

 `.`

 The quit command will cause msglite to close the connection.

 ### Server Commands

 Msglite may send the following commands to clients:

--   Message Commands
+#### Message Commands

 Message commands from msglite to clients are formatted in exactly the same way describted above.

--   Timeout Commands
+#### Timeout Commands

 `*`

 Timeout commands are sent when a ready command or a query command times out.

+#### Error Commands

+`- errorMessage`

+Errors are only sent if clients send bad data.
+The errorMessage may contain spaces.